menandmice/micetro_docs/guides/user-manual/networks.rst

 1. Select the network(s) in the list.

-2. Select :guilabel:`Properties` on the taskbar or :guilabel:`Edit network properties` on the row :guilabel:`...` menu.
+2. Select :guilabel:`Properties` on the taskbar or :guilabel:`Edit network properties` on the Row :guilabel:`...` menu.

 3. Make the desired changes to the network.